alexspirgel/schema/README.md

 Available values: any number or array of numbers.

-An input must not be divisible by the set number or any of the numbers in the array of numbers.
+An input must NOT be cleanly divisible by the number or any of the numbers in the array of numbers (a number is cleanly divisible if the result is an integer without a remainder).

 ```js
 let model = {